orggue/adidas-zaragoza/container-essentials/docker/05_volumes.md

 ----

 ### Volumes
-A Volume is a designated directory in a container, which is designed to persist data, independent of the container’s life cycle
+A Volume is a designated directory in a container, which is designed to persist data, independent of the container's life cycle

 * Volume changes are excluded when updating an image
 * Persist when a container is deleted